brantje/passman/README.md

 - Client side aes password encryption
 - Option to remember the encryption key in the localstorage.
 - Password generator with strength indicator
-- Abillity to add files to an item (usefull for qr codes, serials, ssl keys etc).
+- Ability to add files to an item (usefull for qr codes, serials, ssl keys etc).
 - File uploading, files will be encrypted and then uploaded
+- Different vaults (just use another master pw)

 #Screenshots
 Coming soon